zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Wed, Feb 10 E-Learning
+Fri, Feb 12 / Tue, Feb 16
 ==================

 Agenda
 ---------
-**Objective:** Be comfortable solving alll
+**Objective:** Be comfortable solving all sorts of conservation of momentum problems

-1. Take a look at the [E-Learning Workday information][workday].
-Make sure to watch the video.
+1. Do the [2/12,16 Assignment][assmt]
-2. Spend some time working on your project.
-Presentations start on March 15 (the week before spring break).
-Don't let it sneak up on you!
+2. Go over feedback on the Project Sources